aaryanporwal/joke-genie/workshop.md

  });
 ```

-Now, where did the above code come from?
+_Now, where did the above code come from?_

 The website API allows us to do a lot of cool stuff, one of which is searching for a specific keyword from their database of jokes.
 To read more about how their API works and all the other cool stuff you can do, refer [this](https://icanhazdadjoke.com/api) documentation.

+Alright you did it!
+But the journey has just begun -
+_"A journey of a thousand miles begins with a single step."_

+This was your first step, there's a whole journey ahead, enjoy it!

 ## Where Can You Go From Here?